 Requirements change management is about the implementation of a change control system and managing the actual changes.
 This process is closely connected with the requirements development and the verification process.

 What is a Product Requirements Document?

 It’s a good way to start working with requirements and ideas by fixing them in a special doc – in Product Requirements Document.

 A Product Requirements Document (PRD) is a kind of visual document that contains the basic product functionality under development.
-The document also helps product managers to define the order and any tasks conditions for the project.
+The document also helps product managers to define the order and any task conditions for the project.

 Product manager’s tasks and concerns can easily turn into a cycle of entangled issues that can lead to terrible consequences.
 Therefore, it’s better to start with a high-quality PRD document to avoid routine in product management tasks and to deal with confusion.